 Buttondown's subscription form doesn't ask for any metadata by default.
 All it needs is a subscriber's email address and, if you're running a paid newsletter, their payment information.

 If you want to collect more information, though, you can add custom subscribe form inputs.
-You can find these at the bottom of your design settings page.
+You can find these in your subscribing settings.
 Inputs have three attributes:

 Using HTML